github-graveyard/updateSystem.NET/Localization/README.md

 =====

 In this Folder you'll find the Localizationfiles used by the updateSystem.NET.<br />
 Do not edit these Files manually.
-Use instead the "Location Editor" from here: http://locedit.devs-on.net/
+Use the "Localization Editor" instead which you can download for free from here: http://locedit.devs-on.net/

 ##Translations